lukasaron/terraform-provider-stripe/docs/resources/stripe_price.md

 * `lookup_key` - (Optional) String.
 A lookup key used to retrieve prices dynamically from a static string.
 * `transfer_lookup_key` - (Optional) Bool.
 If set to `true`, will atomically remove the lookup key from the existing price, and assign it to this price.
-* `tax_behaviour` - (Optional) String.
+* `tax_behavior` - (Optional) String.
 Specifies whether the price is considered inclusive of taxes or exclusive of taxes.
 One of `inclusive`, `exclusive`, or `unspecified`.
 Once specified as either `inclusive` or `exclusive`, it cannot be changed, default is `unspecified`.
 * `transform_quantity` - (Optional) List(Resource).
 Apply a transformation to the reported usage or set quantity before